karmine05/fleet_policies/CIS-8.1/macOS15/README.md

 This directory contains policies to audit macOS 15 devices for compliance with the Center for Internet Security (CIS) Benchmark v8.1.

-These policies provide a robust framework for securing your macOS fleet.
+These policies provide a robust framework for securing your macOS.
 Each policy is meticulously mapped and tagged with its corresponding CIS Safeguard number (e.g., `CIS 5.1`).
-This direct mapping simplifies compliance auditing and allows you to precisely track your organization's security posture against the CIS Benchmark.
-A set forward to your SOC2 complaince.
+This direct mapping simplifies compliance auditing, allowing you to precisely track your organization's security posture against the CIS Benchmark.
+A step forward in your SOC 2 compliance.

 ## Usage